easytocloud/akskrotate/README.md

 $ akskrotate
 akskrotate creates a new AK/SK key and deactivates the current AK/SK

-akskrotate assumes your profiles are stored in ~/.aws/credentials
+akskrotate expects your profiles are stored in ~/.aws/credentials

 akskrotate rotates the AWS IAM AK/SK for the user identified by erik@easytocloud